FAQs

 Do all of the students in a grade need to be enrolled in Once?
 Is Once a Tier-I or a Tier-III intervention?

 You can start with a small number of students in a grade and grow over time.
 A district may start by using Once with just Tier-III students.
-When your district is comfortable with the approach, we recommend using this program as a Tier-I intervention with all of your kindergarten students, so that they enter 1st grade reading fluently and independently well above grade level.
+When your district is comfortable with the approach, we recommend using this program as a Tier-I intervention with all of your kindergarten students so that they enter first grade reading fluently and independently well above grade level.

 How is Once different from other High-Dosage Tutoring programs?